 Engineering Chemistry: The syllabus is vast and requires a lot of by hearting.
 Make sure that you jot down all the definitions, diagrams and reactions in a separate notebook as it’ll help you stay organized and will come in handy during revision.
 Do pay attention to past papers as a lot of questions are repetitive in nature and there is a high chance that you may get similar questions again.
 Write and practice the definitions and process diagrams.

-Biology for Engineers: You either get Biology, or you don’t, there is no in between.
+Biology for Engineers: You either get Biology or you don’t, there is no in between.
 The course material is scattered and it is hard and tedious to grasp the concepts if you try to switch through the slides at the last minute.
 Try making a list of concepts that you are supposed to learn, and try explaining it to yourself after you are done reading through the topic.
-YouTube may come in really handy as it has a lot of detailed videos with clear cut explanations bundled with catchy animations to help you understand how certain processes work.
+YouTube may come in really handy as it has a lot of detailed videos with clear-cut explanations bundled with catchy animations to help you understand how certain processes work.

 Basic Electrical Technology: Practice is the key to cracking this subject.
-You might need a textbook to solve extra questions, as questions can be twisted in multiple ways and nothing but practice can sail your ship to the safe harbor.
+You might need a textbook to solve extra questions, as questions can be twisted in multiple ways and nothing but practice can sail your ship to the safe harbour.
 Practice star delta conversions and take care of conversions.
 Also, if you are running out of prep time and want to get more marks, try covering Electrical Power Systems as you’ll get sure shot questions which are often repetitive in nature.

 Problem Solving Using Computers: If you took computer science in your +2 course, PSUC is going to be a joyride.
 Even if you haven’t ever tried your hand at coding, and this is the first time you are learning the basics, try to pay attention in class, because it can be really tedious to learn it all by your own.
-PSUC is totally logic based, and if you can remember the basic syntaxes, and procedures, you can score good marks in the subject.
+PSUC is totally logic-based, and if you can remember the basic syntaxes, and procedures, you can score good marks in the subject.
 If you absolutely have no clue the night before the exam, try jotting down a list of topics, and scour through your course material and practice writing a sample program for each concept.
 Often some problems are taken directly from the course material, and this might prove helpful.
 Also, don’t ignore the theory part of the subject.

 Environmental Studies: EVS is a fairly easy subject, and you can score an A if you pay attention in class and study seriously for your end-sem exam.
 Practice all the diagrams, make a chart of various processes and by heart all the definitions.
 This should suffice.

 It can be hard to balance academics and college life together.
-Because at one side, you have fests, friendships, places to visit, and on the other you have huge pile of books waiting to be read.
-But if you pay attention in class, and actually put in effort while solving your assignments, it is not a tough job to sail through first year.
+Because at one side, you have fests, friendships, places to visit, and on the other you have a huge pile of books waiting to be read.
+But if you pay attention in class, and actually put in effort while solving your assignments, it is not a tough job to sail through the first year.
 Listed below are a few resources that might come in handy.
 Good luck!

 Make-up exams and Revaluation: http://manipalthetalk.org/colleges/mit/register-makeup-exams/